The Red Dress

 In other words, a lot of people think a lot of different things about what Felicity was wearing.
 What matters is how Felicity felt.
 What matters when you pick out your clothes is how you feel – do you feel confident?
 Do you feel fabulous?
 Do you feel shy?
 Do you feel adventurous?
 Do you feel sparkly?
 Do you feel casual?
 Do you feel like trying something new?
 And most importantly, do you feel comfortable?

-Research shows that what someone wears is not related to their chances of being sexually assault.
+These numbers clearly show that what someone wears is not related to their chances of being raped.
 No one deserves to be sexually assaulted – dresses are rarely more revealing than a swimsuit, and everyone can agree that going to a swimming pool or the beach is not an invitation for sexual assault.
-There is nothing which should be considered an invitation for sexual assault – slutty or not.
+Women do not “ask” to be raped by their clothing choices, and should never be considered an invitation for sexual assault – slutty or not.